PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 `GraphIndex` and `ModelIRGraphIndex` provide differential mutation contracts.
 ONNX rewriters notify node input/output updates and node registration/removal;
-ModelIR rewriters can replace inputs/outputs or insert/remove operators while producer, consumer, duplicate-producer, and operator-position indices remain consistent.
+ModelIR rewriters can replace inputs/outputs or insert/remove operators while producer, consumer, duplicate-producer, operator-position, and operator-type indices remain consistent.
+The operator-type index returns graph-order positions and is shifted together with all edge indices on insertion/removal, so bounded passes can enumerate only relevant operator families instead of rescanning the full ModelIR operator list.
 A full `refresh()` is retained only for compatibility with external mutations that bypass these APIs.
 Lineage-aware graph mutation helpers accept an optional ModelIR index and update it atomically.

 Operator additions keep capability validation and lowering in the same op-family module.
 Do not add model-name checks.
 A model-specific failure should